jamalrob/crystal-world/README.md

 ### Coming soon

 - HTMX active search
-- CRUD for articles using HTMX and API endpoints in Crystal
+- CRUD for articles using HTMX <=> API endpoints in Crystal